loomio/loomio-docs/en/src/user_manual/threads/navigating_threads/index.md

 **Comments** - Comments are displayed under the thread context.
 The default display is from oldest to newest.
 You can change the order of display if you wish, however this applies to everyone in the group.
 The comment author, image and date comment added helps you see who has written the comment and when.
 Interaction and administration tools are also available for each comment.

+**Timeline** - As comments and polls are posted in the thread, a timeline builds marking important milestones in the discussion.
+Polls are automatically pinned to the timeline.
+Any comment may be pinned to the timeline.

 ## Thread context

 The thread **context** is always found at the top of the thread.
 Use the context to frame the discussion or decision.